-- Indicative on-lending arrangement terms have been agreed between SIG, the proposed Primary Lender and the prospective Beneficiary (refer to section 6 of the Policy for 'Guidance on acceptable on-lending arrangement terms); and - 2.
+- 1. Indicative lending terms have been agreed between the sub-national entity and the proposed lender (refer to section 6 of the Policy for 'Guidance on acceptable borrowing terms'); and - 2.
 DMAC Secretariat has completed a 'proposal assessment' (refer to section 6.1 of these Guidelines).